 Developers and operations teams are rapidly becoming wholly responsible for the entire environment where cloud applications are running, and they already have their hands full with plate juggling and firefighting features and code.
 From networks to devices, to all the way up the application stack, developers may be (directly or indirectly) responsible for entire complicated environments that would historically take several teams and many weeks to accomplish.
 Also, thanks to the ephemeral nature of the DevOps world, the device and application churn in these environments is enough to make any CMDB quiver.

 Unfortunately for most enterprises, the new DevOps support staff is neither trained nor tooled to support an around-the-clock, business-critical function.
-However, by leveraging behavioral analytics and automated workflow execution, we can now leverage environmental analytics to ensure all network segmentation, device configurations, and identities are in line with the expected norms of the enterprise.
+However, by leveraging behavioral analytics and automated workflow execution, we can now leverage environmental analytics to ensure all network segmentation, device configurations, and identities align with the enterprise’s expected norms.

 Fast-moving environments have rendered legacy controls ineffective

 As with any dynamic environment, attempting to wrap static controls around a transient cloud environment typically fails spectacularly.
-To adequately support dynamic cloud environments, the controls need to be dynamic as well, monitoring current activity and adjusting accordingly.
+To adequately support dynamic cloud environments, the controls must also be dynamic, monitoring current activity and adjusting accordingly.
 Network segmentation is a perfect use-case of how a well-thought-out behavioral analytics model can be leveraged to ensure any drift from expected norms is managed in real-time, eliminating, or at least alerting on, unapproved network connectivity as it occurs.
 This type of real-time modeling is becoming ever more critical with the almost daily onslaught of attackers whose job is to move laterally through an environment.
-Having the ability to identify new, malicious traffic and immediately shutting it down actually gives today’s enterprise a fighting chance.
+Identifying new, malicious traffic and immediately shutting it down gives today’s enterprise a fighting chance.

 Service accounts and automation bring access risk Access Management misses